tlin40/CPP-Bjarne/README.md

 # cpp
-Some interesting cpp code following Bjarne's book "Programming Principles and Practice Using C++" All the code here should be correct and executable Please report if you find any bugs, thanks!
+Some interesting cpp code following Bjarne's book "Programming Principles and Practice Using C++". </br>
+All the code here should be correct and executable. </br>
+Please report if you find any bugs, thanks! </br>